 Q: I am unable to obtain financial support documentation to request my I-20 form from Georgia Tech.
 When is the latest I can submit financial documentation to request the initial I-20 form from Georgia Tech?

 - In general, please upload the documents in to iStart as soon as the I-20 Request e-form is sent to you in the iStart portal.
 If you experience challenges in obtaining financial documents beyond the deadlines listed below, then you are encouraged to contact firstname.lastname@example.org to notify us of the challenges.

-- Students expecting to receive their I-20 form for the fall term should submit all materials by July 1 and those admitted for spring term should submit materials by Nov 1.
-Students inside the U.S. transferring their Active SEVIS record from another U.S. Institution should complete their I-20 form request at least 2 weeks prior to the start of classes.
+- Students expecting to receive their I-20 form for the spring term by Nov.
+1. Students inside the U.S. transferring their Active SEVIS record from another U.S. Institution should complete their I-20 form request at least 2 weeks prior to the start of classes.

 Q: I am a newly admitted student requiring a visa, but visa services are currently suspended in my region, what options are available to me?

 - Locate another U.S. embassy or consulate open for routine visa services and apply there.
 Please note that due to the fluid nature of the COVID-19 outbreak, changes to travel restrictions and visa services are occurring daily and could interrupt your plans to travel elsewhere for visa processing.

 - Contact the local embassy or consulate to see if any provisions for student visas are in place to support your application for a student visa.
 Wait patiently for visa services to reopen in your region and keep your intended program start date the same.